sap-tutorials/Tutorials/tutorials/hana-clients-cf/hana-clients-cf.md

     >If you are an SAP employee, you may need to enter your password plus a two-factor authentication passcode.

-    The API URL, if requested, can be found in the [SAP Cloud Platform cockpit](https://account.hanatrial.ondemand.com/trial/).
+    The API URL, if requested, can be found in the [SAP BTP cockpit](https://account.hanatrial.ondemand.com/trial/).

     ![api URL](api.png)
     .